sparkdotfi/spark-docs/defi-infrastructure/sparklend/README.md

 ### Risk Admins

 SparkLend introduces the ability for the Maker Governance to grant entities permission to update the risk parameters with going through governance vote for every change.
-These entities can be DAOs or automated agents (eg. RiskDAO, Gauntlet) that can build on top of this feature to react automatically in case of unanticipated events.
+These entities can be DAOs or automated agents that can build on top of this feature to react automatically in case of unanticipated events.

 {% hint style="info" %}
 Maker Governance will have the ability to revoke access to existing Risk Admins or add new Risk Admins.